malramsay64/phd-thesis/05_Crystal_Melting/results.md

 as a method of comparing the growth rates.
 For the Trimer the fraction is 0.18%, far less than the 34% of the LJ-Disc.

-Using this semi-empirical density functional theory provides some qualitative insight into describing the slow crystal growth of the Trimer.
-However, it is not useful as a quantitative description of the dynamic processes, with classical growth theory being a much better predictor.

 ![fluctuation modelling](../Projects/Crystal_Melting/figures/fluctuation_rate_fit.svg)